 Klibur Domin has requested the support of an operations mentor to deliver training to staff across the areas of finance, human resources, administration, and support services.
 This work will support the effective operation of the healthcare services offered at the centre.

-Australian Martin Moignard will be filling this role with the specific tasks of:
+Palms Australia has recruited Martin Moignard to fill this role with the specific tasks of: